JessHua159/alexandria-ui/README.md

 # UI for Alexandria
 Back-end can be found [here](https://github.com/anirban-a/alexandria).

-Front-end is on XAMPP.
+Front-end can be viewed on XAMPP.
 To create a local deployment of it, follow these instructions:

 1. Download XAMPP for your OS from [Apache Friends](https://www.apachefriends.org/index.html).